Black Catcher - Instrumental Remake from Black Clover

 Compare Original Song (Left Channel) with the Instrumental Remake (Right Channel)

-Key Changed for Shiro Neko
+Key Change for Shiro Neko

 Multi-Track Demo